IMPORTANT UPDATE (2022)

 Absolutely fucking not.

 Neku is a different game entirely.
 You equip pins to Neku, which each function as an attack triggered by a specific guesture on the touch screen.
 Slashing will activate your slashing pin, tapping an area on the screen will activate your shooting pin.
 Drawing a circle to activate your rotating orb pin will make you want to take a long walk off a short pier when it doesn't work ever.
-This system truly comes together with the puck-- a small orb of light that pings to the other screen every time the character holding it finishes a combo.
-Said orb grants a damage multiplier that increases in value every time it switches, and said multiplier goes up to 5x.

 As you might have guessed, this gets really nutty, really fast.
 It's fantastic.
 It doesn't always work well (or in the case of the draw a circle pins, literally ever) but when it clicks, it's the some of the neatest, most calculated and insane action gameplay you'll ever touch on a handheld.